HarunNurahman/weather_app/README.md

 # Weather Forecast Application

 The weather forecast application was built with Dart/Flutter.
 For this project, I used BLoC as state management.
-For data sources, I'm using API from OpenWeatherMap API.
-Thanks to [Reynaldi Daniel](https://www.figma.com/@heyrey) for his UI Design as inspiration for the front end of this application, I will attach the link for his UI design right below this description.
+For data sources, I'm using API from OpenWeatherMap and IQAir.

 UI Design https://www.figma.com/community/file/1055880209981553884 by [Reynaldi Daniel](https://www.figma.com/@heyrey)